imran-mamin/tower-defense-cpp/Meeting-notes.md

  - Leevi created map selector renderer, enemy path renderer and game loop skeleton.
 He also participated in bug fixing.
  - Aleksi was working on game loop, tower placement, bug fixing and overall improved the GUI of the application.
  - Imran was working on classes and their method implementations and fixed bugs.

+ ## 23.11.2023 - 24.11.2023
+ I (Leevi) made a branch called leesalon/feature/path-deduction-features-and-more-painting-stuff.
+Currently already merged to master.

+ This branch contained following updates in short (more on these updates can be found from the commits):
+ - Changed the names of all the tiles to logical ordering that is based on the original tile layout.
+When making a map editor the layout can rendered as it was intended.
+ - Add new class TextureManager.
+It loads all the textures from rsrc/tiles and its subdirectories.
+Its purpose is to avoid loading duplicate textures.
+ - Update the test map.
+ - Add a setter function to the (tile) interface.
+ - Add enemy path deduction to the GameGrid constructor.
+ - Add functionality to check whether the tile where placing an artillery is empty and isn't a path tile.
+According to this render the selection on green / red when artillery is being placed and is selected.
+ - Debug: Draw light blue overlay on the enemy path tiles.